mfox0914/data-science-S2025/challenges/c03-stang-assignment.md

   be due to the angle variation in the dataset.
 - The trend of nu vs. thickness is similar to the trend of E vs. thickness.
-- There is a larger range of values for nu for one thickness as opposed to E.

 ### **q4** Consider the following statement: